 The annual cash bonus is a short-term incentive that is intended to reward each executive officer for their yearly individual contribution and performance of personal objectives in the context of overall annual corporate performance.
 The annual cash bonus is designed to motivate executives annually to achieve personal business objectives, to be accountable for their relative contribution to the Corporation's performance, as well as to attract and retain executives.
-For fiscal 2010, the CEO, CFO, and the Vice President, Governmental Affairs were not awarded any short-term incentive compensation.
+For the financial year ended September 30, 2011, neither the CEO, CFO, nor the Vice President, Governmental Affairs, were awarded any short-term incentive compensation.